hollowaytape/kuro-no-ken/notes.md

    * Just a table of values embedded in the code one after another.
 * It'd be great to be able to re-order "X gold received" to "Got X gold".
       * Moving the \f doesn't seem to work?
 That puts the text at the end after a million spaces for some reason

+## Continuing reinsertion
+* Got an initial pointer dump for 02OLB01.SCN.
+All the pointers to 1509 look suspicious, they should probably get removed
+   * THe game only doesn't crash if I just insert the very last line.
+Hmm
+   * I should check if the "duplicate strings" are just leftovers from some other file maybe.
+Maybe the file is just the long Eris speech, and the leftovers are in the same position as every other file?